Rushton, Cheshire: Population

 The first recorded population statistic was in the 1881 census.
 At that time the population was 334.
 Since then that number has fluctuated, but on the whole has increased.
 An example of this fluctuation is in 1911 where the population was 305.
 After that it increased up to 415 in 1951.
 Today the figure stands at 484.

 Industry

 In the 1881 census of England and Wales, the industry data showed 100 males and 95 females were eligible for work.
-Agriculture was comprehensively the main industry in Rushton.
+Agriculture was the main industry in Rushton.
 70 males and 9 females were involved in the industry.
 2 adult males were without a specified occupation.
 However, when compared with adult females, 68 were without a specified job.
 The largest industry for women was domestic cleaning, which consisted of 15 females.

 Housing

-The earliest census in 1881 recorded 75 houses, since then the number has increased however large fluctuations have occurred.
+The census in 1881 recorded 75 houses.
+Since then the number has increased, although large fluctuations have occurred.
 For example, the number of houses increased to 79 in 1901, but the next census after in 1921 saw a fall of 10 houses.
 In 2011 the census recorded 194 houses.
-All census data reaching back to 1881 have indicated that the vast majority of Rushton's households have been occupied.
-Only one 1 house in the 1881 and 1891 census was vacant.
-However, that number did increase to 4 in 1901.
-The number of houses occupied has generally increased since the first census in 1881.
-The largest increase in occupied houses occurred from 1931 to 1951, where 50 more houses were occupied since the previous recorded census.